Orkney Hidden Gems: Historic Sites Beyond the Tourist Trail

 Some of Orkney’s most memorable places are never signposted.
 They reveal themselves quietly through landscape, history, and the people who know where to look.

-If you want the real history, don't rely solely on the page.
+If you want the real history, don't rely solely on the printed page.
 Some of our best attractions are the characters you meet here.
-The community is built on a specific kind of exchange—one that doesn't happen in the visitor center.
-If you catch a local fisherman at the right time, he might speak for half a day, and he will have forgotten more about the nuances of this landscape than any bound volume contains.
+The community is built on a specific kind of exchange—one that doesn't happen in a sterile visitor centre.
+If you catch a local fisherman at the right time, he might speak for half a day, and he will have forgotten more about the nuances of this landscape than any bound volume series contains.

-I remember being out on the sea with an old pilot captain when I ran out of weights for fishing cod.
+I remember being out on the sea in an old wooden lifeboat with a retired pilot captain we called Snipe, like the bird, when I ran out of weights for fishing cod.
 His solution?
-A garlic crusher, pulled straight from his wife’s finest salad bowl lunchbox, tied on as a weight.
-That is the kind of ingenuity and danger blended into one that you won't find in any maritime museum.
-It is a practical, brutal approach to the world that defines us.
+A garlic crusher, pulled straight from his wife’s finest salad bowl he comadeered as a lunchbox, tied onto the line as a makeshift weight.
+Whether his wife ever found out about her kitchen set losing its crusher, I have absolutely no idea.
+That is the kind of practical ingenuity and subtle danger blended into one that you won't find in any maritime museum.
+It is a direct approach to the world that defines island life.

 That applies wherever you are in the world: the best information isn't printed; it is spoken.
 A word of advice for visitors: Orcadian people are genuinely friendly and helpful, but we do have a specific way we refer to home.
-It is Orkney or the Orkney Islands, and certainly not the Orkneys.
+It is Orkney or the Orkney Islands, and certainly not the Orkneys (contrary to Hossack’s book).
 Stick to the name as it is, and you will find the locals much more willing to share the stories they have gathered over a lifetime.

 Much of Orkney’s past sits within the intertidal zone; Norse remains, wartime structures, and traces of earlier settlement can often be found where the land meets the sea.
 These places rarely announce themselves loudly.
 I always advocate for treating these sites like your grandmother’s front lawn: be respectful of private property and leave no trace.